 • to comply with court orders and exercises and/or defend our legal rights

-• to analyse and improve our services and communications
+• to analyze and improve our services and communications

-We share personal information with our international offices and the various companies and entities that make up our international network.
-As a result, your personal information may be transferred to locations outside Europe as well as within it for the purposes described above.
-We may also share your personal information outside the Firm.
-This may include:
+We share personal information with our international offices and the various companies that make up our international network.
+As a result, your personal information may be transferred abroad, including from outside Europe to the USA and vice versa.
+This personal information may include:

 • Third parties relevant to the services that we provide.
 This may include, but is not limited to, counterparties to transactions or litigation, other professional service providers, regulators, authorities, governmental institutions and stock exchanges.